mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 Picking an existing title is the **most popular** among students and arguably the **default** option.
 Generally, all lecturers or supervisors of each department in the faculty are required to supervise a certain number of students, and therefore will need to provide several titles for the students to choose from.
 This is to ensure that there's going to be enough titles available to cater for everyone, at least ideally speaking.

-For FCSIT UM students, you can view the list of all published titles for each department from the recently revamped [FSKTM UM Ilmiah site](https://ilmiah.fsktm.um.edu.my/) by clicking the [Project link](https://ilmiah.fsktm.um.edu.my/project/list) at the top navigation bar.
+For FCSIT UM students, you can view the list of all published titles for each department from the recently revamped [FCSIT UM Ilmiah site](https://ilmiah.fsktm.um.edu.my/) by clicking the [Project link](https://ilmiah.fsktm.um.edu.my/project/list) at the top navigation bar.
 And yes, you don't have to log in to do just that.
 Your login credentials will be given by the faculty's FYP coordinator during the briefing held prior to the start of FYP1, which is compulsory for all final year students who will be taking FYP1 to attend.
 You mostly need to log in to submit your FYP deliverables notably the Google Drive links to your monitoring presentation, final presentation and final report.

+Once you found a project title that piqued your interest, you can **reserve/confirm the title** by **contacting the corresponding supervisor** preferably via **email** (as of time of writing, the Ilmiah system does not have a built-in reservation system).

 <div align="center">
 <img src="../fyp-101-part-1/assets/ilmiah.png" width="100%">